I60R/page/README.md

     -B               Return back to current buffer and enter INSERT mode -f               Follow output instead of keeping top position (like `tail -f`) -F               Follow output instead of keeping top position also for each of <FILES>
-    -W               Flush redirecting protection that prevents from producing junk and possible corruption of files by invoking commands like "unset NVIM_LISTEN_ADDRESS && ls > $(page -E q)" where "$(page -E q)" part not evaluates into /path/to/sink as expected but instead into neovim UI, which consists of a bunch of escape characters and strings.
-Many useless files could be created then and even overwriting of existed file might occur.
-To prevent that, a path to temporary directory is printed first, which causes "command > directory ..." to fail early as it's impossible to redirect text into directory.
-                     [env:PAGE_REDIRECTION_PROTECT: (0 to disable)]
+    -W               Flush redirecting protection that prevents from producing junk and possible overwriting of existed files by invoking commands like "ls > $(NVIM_LISTEN_ADDRESS= page -E q)" where the RHS of > operator evaluates not into /path/to/sink as expected but into a bunch of whitespace-separated strings/escapes from neovim UI which some shells also interpret as valid targets for text redirection.
+The protection consists of printing of a path to the existed dummy directory always first before printing of a neovim UI will begin in order to make the first target for text redirection from page's output invalid and to disrupt harmful redirection early before other writes might occur. [env:PAGE_REDIRECTION_PROTECT: (0 to disable)]
     -C               Enable PageConnect PageDisconnect autocommands
     -r               Split right with ratio: window_width  * 3 / (<r-provided> + 1)
     -l               Split left  with ratio: window_width  * 3 / (<l-provided> + 1)